vaugerbird/sstv-backpack/README.md

     * Still mostly through-hole and hand-solderable, albeit with some fine-pitch components like the FTDI chip
     * Retains all the same functionality of v1.0, but adds an FTDI USB-to-Serial chip for flashing and a serial monitor.
     * The board is quite cramped and may be hard to work with
-3. v1.2 (PLANNED):
+3. v1.2 (WIP):
-    * Switch to an entirely top-mounted SMD design, while still being hand-solderable
+    * Switch to an mostly top-mounted SMD design, while still being hand-solderable
     * Retain all features of the v1.1 board
     * Pogo pins for power will be mounted on the board